 Cyclists are very welcome on board all our Grand Central services.
 Our Adelante trains have space for three bikes, two of which can be reserved and one that is available on a first-come, first-served basis.
 Therefore, if you are travelling in a larger group, it might be better to book separate trains so that you all get a space.

 It’s always free to reserve your bike space, but you will need to book your space at least 24 hours in advance as they need to be stored in a designated part of the train.
 The sooner the better to ensure you get a space.
-You can reserve a cycle space by calling a member of our Customer Relations team on 0345 603 4852 (Option 5).
+You can reserve a cycle space by calling a member of our Customer Relations team on 0345 603 4852 (Option 3, then option 1).

 When you arrive at the train station on your day of departure, please ensure you arrive at least 10 minutes before your train is due to depart and head to coach B. The train manager will check your booking PDF and help you to get your bike on the train.